ECE-196/docs/content/tutorials/Team8Tutorial.md

 ### Introduction

-In this section, we will be discussing the voltage divider and circuit setup.
-We will not be writing any code, so a computer is not yet needed.
+In this section, we will be discussing where each part should be wired to.
+The data sheet that is attached is the MPU 6000 [LINK].

 ### Objective

-- Understand how to pick values for a voltage divider.
-- Understand how to properly connect the battery, resistors, and ESP32.

-### Background Information

-Give a brief explanation of the technical skills learned/needed in this challenge.
+The data sheet provides some insight on what attaches where.
+You might have noticed that The technical skills learned/needed in this challenge.
 There is no need to go into detail as a separation document should be prepared to explain more in depth about the technical skills